tommasogritti/rank-gazer/README.md

 - Scrapes data from multiple App Store app pages.
 - Runs automatically every day at 09:00 UTC.
 - Stores data in a CSV file (`apps_ranking.csv`) in the `data-branch`.
-- Easily extendable to scrape additional apps by editing the workflow matrix.
+- Easily extendable to scrape additional apps by editing the workflow.

 ## How It Works